vsharma-git/virtualHOTAS/README.md

 This app converts your phone into a virtual HOTAS.
 You can now control your throttle and flaps using sliders, and your joystick using your phone's sensors.

-Extend the capability of the app by pairing a controller.
+You can also extend the capability of the app by pairing a controller.

 ## Demo